Tredoku Patterns: Some consequences of the connectivity conditions

 We defined a weak tredoku pattern in Section~\ref{sec:big_ell}.
 The aim of this section is to show (Theorem~\ref{thm:topology}) that it is easy to check whether a weak tredoku pattern is in fact a tredoku pattern, by checking the position of leaves within a run.
 Before this, we show that a weak tredoku pattern does not touch at any corner $p$, in the following sense:

 \begin{definition} Suppose we have pattern $\mathcal{T}$.
 Let $p$ be a corner of a tile that lies on the boundary of $\mathcal{T}$.
 The \emph{fan of $\mathcal{T}$ at $p$} is the graph $G_p$ whose vertices are the tiles in $\mathcal{T}$ with corner $p$, and two tiles are adjacent if they share a common edge.
-We say that the tiling \emph{is singular at $p$} if $G_p$ is not connected. \end{definition} Figure~\ref{fig:touch} illustrates some of the situations that might arise.
+We say that the tiling is \emph{singular at $p$} if the graph $G_p$ is not connected. \end{definition} Figure~\ref{fig:touch} illustrates some of the situations that might arise.
+In the first three depicted cases, the tiling is not singular at $p$ since $G_p$ is a connected graph (a single point, a path of length $2$ and a path of length $3$ respectively).
+In the last three depicted cases, the tiling is singular at $p$, as $G_p$ has two or three connected components.

-\begin{definition} A pattern $\mathcal{T}$ is \emph{nonsingular} if for all corners $p$ of tiles in its boundary, $\mathcal{T}$ is not singular at $p$. \end{definition}
+\begin{definition} A pattern $\mathcal{T}$ is \emph{nonsingular} if, for all corners $p$ of tiles in its boundary, $\mathcal{T}$ is not singular at $p$. \end{definition}